Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Conclusions

-We derive security bounds for side-channel attacks in the presence of countermeasures.
-In this respect, we leverage the seminal framework from Ch\'erisey et al.\@ from TCHES 2019, and extend it to the case of a protection aiming at randomizing the leakage.
-Interestingly, the generalization allows to improve bounds compared to Ch\'erisey et al. Also, we improve on the computation method for the security metric, by resorting to a powerful probabilistic information estimation based on importance sampling.
-Our results provide quantitative bounds allowing for the theoretical (i.e., ``pre-silicon'') evaluation of protections applied on top of a cryptographic algorithm.
+We derived security bounds for side-channel attacks in the presence of countermeasures (first-order masking).
+To do this, we leveraged the seminal framework from Ch\'erisey et al.~\cite{DBLP:conf/isit/CheriseyGRP19,DBLP:journals/tches/CheriseyGRP19} and extended it to the masking case of a protection aiming at randomizing the leakage.

+The generalization not only enhances bounds compared to Ch\'erisey et al., but also improves on the computation method for the security metric, by resorting to a powerful information estimation based on the Monte Carlo method.
+Our results provide quantitative bounds allowing for the theoretical (``pre-silicon'') evaluation of protections applied on top of a given cryptographic algorithm in designing secure circuits.
+As a perspective, we will push forward the practical applications of our findings in evaluating concrete security level of cryptographic circuits.